Mitral stenosis is a disorder in which the mitral valve does not fully open. This restricts the flow of blood.

 Children often need surgery to either repair or replace the mitral valve.

 The outcome varies.
-The disorder may be mild, without symptoms, or may be more severe and eventually disabling.
-Complications may be severe or life threatening.
-Mitral stenosis is usually controllable with treatment and improved with valvuloplasty or surgery.
+The disorder may be mild, without symptoms, or may be more severe and become disabling over time.
+Complications may be severe or life-threatening.
+In most cases, mitral stenosis can be controlled with treatment and improved with valvuloplasty or surgery.

 Call your health care provider if:

-Follow your health care provider's recommended treatment for conditions that may cause valve disease.
+Follow your health care provider's recommendations for treating conditions that can cause valve disease.
 Treat strep infections promptly to prevent rheumatic fever.
 Tell your health care provider if you have a family history of congenital heart diseases.

 Mitral stenosis itself often cannot be prevented, but complications can be prevented.
 Tell your health care provider about your heart valve disease before you receive any medical treatment.
 Discuss whether you need preventive antibiotics.